Best Userback alternative for website feedback in 2026

 Key differences from Userback:

-• Review more than websites: Collect feedback on documents, images, and videos — not just live sites.
+• More than live sites: Collect feedback on documents, images, and videos too, not only websites.

 Pros: